suyuan32/simple-admin-core/docs/simple-admin/en/docs/file_manager.md

   PublicStorePath: /home/ryan/www/public  # public path for every one access e.g. nginx path
 ```

-You should use nginx to set PublicStorePath as static path for front end.
+> You should use nginx to set PublicStorePath as static path for front end.

-Make sure AccessSecret is the same as simple-admin-core' api set
+> Make sure AccessSecret is the same as simple-admin-core' api set

-The configure is similar as core
+> The configuration is similar as core

-Run code the same as core
+> Run code the same as core